 Set a high bar by showcasing the type of work you want to do in the future.
-If you're a graphic designer, but you used to be a photographer, limit the amount of photography you show, since you're looking for design offers.
+If you're now a graphic designer, but you used to be a photographer, limit the amount of photography you show, since you're looking for design offers.
 Always remember, a few greats projects is better than a ton of decent ones.
 It's not about quantity.
-Often, seeing one bad project can outdo all the good work.
+Often, seeing one bad project can negate all the good projects viewed.

-To upload a project, click the pencil icon on the left hand column of your Portfolio editor.You can also click the "+" icon in the lower right of your Manage Content menu.
+To add either a Project or Custom Page, click the "+" icon on the left hand column of your Portfolio editor.You can also click the "+" icon in the lower right of your Manage Content menu.
 From there, select your type of page, then add your files and any other content you'd like using the project remote.

 - Use eye-catching images, and lead with a powerful, overview image of the work.
 Present the whole piece first, followed by more detailed shots.

 - Select more than five images, but don't be exhaustive.
 Show the highlights of the project without going overboard.

 - Share the backstory: insight into the creative process gives context of the work and creates a memorable story about the work.

 - For examples of how exceptional showcased work structured and presented, visit Behance.net and click into a few featured projects.